Nattawut30/Nattawut30/README.md

 </p>

 <p align="center">
 Operations Research/ML Analyst focused on machine learning, statistical modeling, and business analysis.
 Experienced in forecasting and model evaluation, with a focus on reliable and reproducible research.
-Currently exploring LLMs and NLP in actions.
+Currently exploring LLMs and NLP.
 </p>

 <p align="center">